ITU-BDSA23-GROUP1/Chirp/docs/report.md

 }
 ``````

 The name of the connection string should be "Chirp_ConnectionStrings", as this is the connection string we are referring to in Program.cs.
-The connection string should contain the same port and password as in the command you used to setup the database server.
+The connection string should contain the same port and password as in the command you used to set up the database server.

 Another necessary step is to set up a GitHub OAuth app.
 This can be done by following this guide: <https://docs.github.com/en/developers/apps/creating-an-oauth-app>.
 The homepage URL should be set to <http://localhost> The callback URL should be set to <http://localhost/signin-github>.
 The Client ID and Client Secret from your OAuth App should be added to the appsettings.json file above the database connection string like so: